zenecture/neuroflow/README.md

 import shapeless._
 ```

-This will give us a fully connected net, which is initialized with random weights in supervised training mode.
+This gives us a fully connected net, which is initialized with random weights in supervised training mode.

 ```scala
 val (g, h) = (Sigmoid, Sigmoid)